a-anderson/FMA-code-challenge-2020-07-14/README.md

 1. It makes it much easier for the user to manually test a set of different conditions without needing to call the file over and over again.
 2. Every (simple) computer game that I have played (and finished) gives players the option to play again.
 It didn't feel right not include that option.

-#### Testing
+### Testing

 Python has a range of testing suites, and among the most popular are `unittest` and `pytest`.
 One advantage of unittest is that it included in the base Python library, and therefore requires no extra installation.
 However, I personally find the structure of unittest test classes much more difficult to understand, and much slower to set up than `pytest`.
 As mentioned above, I am much more comfortable setting up scripts in a functional format, and `pytest` allowed me to do just that.

 `pytest` also has a lot of extra functionality that allows for multiple tests to be condensed into one, for greater understandability for anyone reading the test script.
 I explain a bit more about one particularly useful `pytest` feature in the "What I Learned" section a bit further down.

-#### Code Styling
+### Code Styling
 I used `flake8` to check that I was following the PEP8 style guidelines, which I tried to adhere to as much as possible.
 As can be seen in the `flake8` command above, I have changed the line length to 100 characters rather than the conventional 80 character limit.
 This was simply due to the fact that I find 100 a bit easier to work with, particularly when using long strings (for printing the board).

+I also used type-hinting in all of the tic tac toe functions.

-#### Continuous Integration
+### Continuous Integration
 I used Travis for automated testing.
 For a project so small as this it is probably not necessary to have used this tool, however, I included it for three reasons:
 1. To ensure that the code ran on multiple versions of python.
 2. To allow any interested parties to see that all tests pass without needing to test everything for themselves.
 3. To catch any mistakes that I have made in the event that I forget to test the code before I commit it to the repository.

 ### What I Learned
 Although I have used `pytest` for small projects before, I have never used it to test standard output or for mocking user input.
 I used the `pytest` documentation to find the appropriate tools for the job.
 This lead me to `capsys` and subsequently to the `pytest.mark.paramaterize` decorator.
 This made it much easier to test multiple outputs for a single function.
-This allowed four separate tests to be condensed down to one, making to test code much easier to understand, rather than just having many similarly named test functions stacked on top of one another.
+This allowed four separate tests to be condensed down to one, making to test code much easier to understand rather than just having many similarly named test functions stacked on top of one another.

 ### Possible Improvements